 Conduction and transmission of impulse, mechanism of contraction, neuromuscular transmission, reflexes, control of equilibrium, posture and muscle tone, descending pathways, functions of cerebellum, basal ganglia, Physiology of sleep and consciousness.

-Endocrine system: Mechanism of action of hormones, formation, secretion, transport, metabolism, function and regulation of secretion of pancreas and pituitary gland.
+Endocrine System : Mechanism of action of hormones; formation, secretion, transport, metabolism, function and regulation of secretion of pancreas and pituitary gland.

-Physiology of reproductive system: Menstrual cycle, lactation, pregnancy.
+Physiology of Reproductive System : Pregnancy menstrual cycle, lactation, pregnancy.

 Blood: Development, regulation and fate of blood cells.